gsi-ee/go4/README.txt

      2) Install ROOT binaries, includes and libraries in some default locations like /usr/local/bin, /usr/local/lib, /usr/local/include.
         For that "./configure --prefix=/usr/local" should be called.
-        Prefix location can be any..
+        Prefix location can be any.
      3) Install ROOT from RPM packages.
 There are Linux distributions, where ROOT is available in form of precompiled package.
 Normally it should be enough to install such package on the system.
   Check, that ROOT installed correctly, by calling:

      shell> root-config --version

   If actual version is printed, such ROOT installation can be used for go4.
   If command fails, one should add path to that script into PATH environment variable like

      shell> export PATH=$PATH:/usr/local/bin